ergest/sql_patterns/Part 1 - Patterns/Chapter 2. Understanding the Data Model.md

 2. So far we've seen that a user can create questions and answers, edit questions and answers, comment on a post, receive comments and votes on their post.
 3. We've seen that this information is in various tables and each one has different granularities with respect to the user

-In the next chapter we'll cover the most important concept in SQL: granularity.
-If you're already familiar with it, feel free to skip.
+In the next chapter we'll cover the most important concept in SQL: **granularity** and we'll talk about the very first SQL pattern on reducing granularity.